ianthehenry/hexagain/README.md

 opam switch import deps
 ```

 Wow!
 Everything worked and you got no errors!
 Great.
 No further questions.
-Lets
+Let's
 get to work.

 **Note that every time you interact with this project, you will need to start